getodk/central-frontend/packages/odk-xpath/README.md

 ### ODK XForms

 We intend to support the full ODK XForms function library, but support is currently incomplete.
-The following functions are not yet supported:
+The following functions are not yet supported (the `jr:` prefix is used by convention to refer to the JavaRosa namespace):

 - `current`
 - `indexed-repeat`
 - `instance`
 - `pulldata`
+- `jr:choice-name`
-- `version`
+- `jr:itext`

 ### Non-browser environments